Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 We see evil in Darfur.

-We see evil some sadly on the streets of our cities.
+We see evil, some, sadly, on the streets of our cities.

-Now, the the one thing that I think is very important is for us to have some humility in how we approach the issue of confronting evil.
+Now, the one thing that I think is very important is for us to have some humility in how we approach the issue of confronting evil.

-Because a lot of evil has been perpetrated based on the claim that we were trying to confront evil.
+Because, you know, a lot of evil has been perpetrated based on the claim that we were trying to confront evil.

 Just because we think our intentions are good doesn't always mean that we're going to be doing good.

-And so the evil, the evil that we confront, crime on the streets, we are responsible for it.
+And so the evil, the evil that we confront, crime on the streets, we are responsible for it because we tried to confront it.

-The guy is a walking, talking robot repeating things that leftist extremists and blame America firsters have just drilled into his head.
+The guy is a walking, talking robot repeating things that leftist extremists and Blame America firsters have just drilled into his head.

 His brain is nothing more than a sponge for this kind of radicalism.

-Back now to the audio sound bites.
+Back now to the audio soundbites.

 This is Saturday night, the Rick Warren Forum.

-Senator Obama, what does it mean to you to trust in Christ?
+Senator Obama, what does it mean to you to trust in Christ and what does that mean to you on a daily basis?

 What does that really look like?

-Uh yeah, I know that I don't walk alone.
+Yeah, I know that I don't walk alone.

 Every answer is about him.